tatut07/axios-characters-api-with-node-ejs/README.md

 ### Delete a character

-- Create a form in the `details-character.hbs` file and set it to use POST method and action set to the route `/characters/:id/delete`.
+- Create a form in the `details-character.ejs` file and set it to use POST method and action set to the route `/characters/:id/delete`.
 - After that, create a **POST** route `/characters/:id/delete` in the `characters.routes.js` file.
 - Inside, use AXIOS to DELETE a character object using the `https://ih-crud-api.herokuapp.com/characters/:id` endpoint.
 - Redirect to `/characters` to see the full list of characters and to notice that the deleted character is not on the list.